-Prerequisite: Admission to Law Enforcement program and permission of the Law Enforcement program coordinator.
+Prerequisite: Admission to Law Enforcement Training Program and permission of the Law Enforcement Program Coordinator.

 This course is part of the Criminal Justice Standards and Training Commission Law Enforcement Basic Recruit certification program.
 This course is part of the Criminal Justice Standards and Training Commission Law Enforcement Basic Recruit certification program.
 By the end of this course students should be able to respond to a crime scene; protect and survey a crime scene; process a crime scene; dust for latent prints; and document a crime scene by sketching.
 This is a limited access course.
-It requires admission to the Law Enforcement program.
+It requires admission to the Law Enforcement Training Program.